 Note: This is for educational purposes only, because people experienced licensing problems on Vista before.

 Activating Windows 7 can cause a lot of trouble.
-First of all, you should create a restore point before you do anything.
-An excellent tutorial can be found at:
+First of all, you should create a restore point before you do anything, then follow the instructions below

 - You can’t turn on system protection for your HDD in safe mode!!!